applicaster/AppleApplicasterFrameworks/README.md

 	- Add key `folder_path` with value `General path to your framework`.
 Example: `./Frameworks/Plugins/Analytics/GoogleAnalytics`
 	- Add key `is_plugin` with value `true/false` in case if it is `Zapp Plugin`.
 - Create `Files` folder in your framework's root folder.
 Add files that needed for framework.
-	- If files for the framework can be used with `ios` and `tvos` create folder `Universal`
+	- If files for the framework can be used with `ios` and `tvos` add to folder `Universal`
-	- If files for the framework `ios` only create folder `ios`
+	- If files for the framework `ios` only add to folder `ios`
-	- If files for the framework `tvos` only create folder `tvos`
+	- If files for the framework `tvos` only add to folder `tvos`
 	- One framework can have all three types of the folders if it supports `ios` and `tvos`.
-- Create `podspec` file for your plugin in root of the repo folder.
+- Create `podspec` file for your framework in root of the repo folder.
 	- `podspec` name must be same name of the `plugin` or `framework`.
 	- Prepare `podspec` defined files and dependencies if needed.
 	- Example